Mantan Moreland

 Moreland’s wide-eyed portrayals of seemingly countless nervous manservants and train conductors cause a mixed reaction in these politically correct days of a new century.
 But whatever the response to Moreland’s film legacy in the twenty-first century, the fact remains that Moreland was a very talented character actor with a great gift of comic timing.

 He was one of the movies' greatest clowns.
-Moreland's last appearance in a major film was in the 1970s The Watermelon Man.
+Moreland's last major film appearance was in the 1970s' The Watermelon Man.
 Mantan Moreland died in Hollywood on September 28, 1973, at 72.

 Academy of Motion Picture Arts and Sciences